r7perezyera/Cisco-IOS-Command-CheatSheets/switch_commands.md

 # :construction: Work in progress! :construction:

 # CCNA Switch command cheat-sheet
-#### Useful switch commands for CCNA2 v6 (Routing and Switching Essentials) Cisco Networking Academy course.
+#### Useful command collection for Cisco Switches.
+Based on Cisco Networking Academy CCNA version 6 and version 7 course material, and recommended for CCNA exam preparation.

 ---
 ### :warning: Please note that CCNA v6 is outdated!
 As of February 24 2020 the new exam version (200-301) and Netacad course material are available.
-However, I'm doing my best to keep these cheat-sheets updated with the same content you can find in the new Netacad course versions.
+I'm doing my best to keep the cheat-sheets updated with content any network professional working with Cisco switches may find useful.
+Although the contents are currently based mainly on Netacad version 6 and 7 courses for the CCNA exam.
 ---
 ## Table of contents